 With music on the Internet being consumed and forgotten daily, music videos are more relevant than ever.
 They stand as creative visuals to draw the attention of viewers.
 Music videos are the visual art form of our favorite musicians.

 So how do you make a high-impact music video?
-Here are our top five tips to making a music video that everyone remembers.
+Here are our top five tips for creating a music video that everyone remembers.

 1. THE LOOK

 Think back to your favorite music videos.
 What was it about them that really drew you in as a viewer?
-When creating a high-impact music video, the look builds the foundation of your shoot.
-Music videos can be categorized by two main themes: concept and performance.
+When creating a high-impact music video, the look builds the foundation for your shoot.
+Music videos can be categorized into two main themes: concept and performance.